-Barcoo Shire, an area of 61,974 sq km with a population of 350 people, is midway between Charleville and Birdsville, generally 1000 km west of Maryborough.
+Barcoo Shire, an area of 61,974 sq km, is midway between Charleville and Birdsville, generally 1000 km west of Maryborough.
 Its south-west boundary is Haddon Corner, on the border between South Australia and Queensland.

 The shire's eastern part is drained by the Barcoo River, a watercourse charted by the New South Wales Surveyor General, Sir Thomas Mitchell, in 1846.
 He named it the Victoria, and supposed that it flowed to the Gulf of Carpentaria.
 The Barcoo is a northern tributary of Cooper Creek, joining the creek near Windorah, the administrative centre of Barcoo Shire until 1939.
 The explorer Edmund Kennedy named the Cooper's upper tributary Barcoo in 1848, a name given to him by Aborigines.
 Kennedy also named another tributary, the Thomson, which joins the Cooper near Windorah.